 Types of Critiques

 Graduate students are required to meet with their graduate faculty advisor at least four times a semester to discuss the progress of their current work.
 Students must also meet with their academic advisor, the Associate Director of Graduate Programs, once each semester for guidance in selecting studio and liberal arts courses that are most appropriate to their path of study.
+In addition to your faculty advisor and academic advisor, the range of informal mentorship opportunities is abundant.
+This may come in the form of critiques with faculty members outside of the graduate faculty cohort, studio managers helping facilitate the teaching of specific tools and methods of making, or curatorial staff helping prepare for the Thesis Exhibition.

-This process gives students and faculty the opportunity to think about art as the effect of integrated creative research, rather than as a set of isolated pieces created in different classes.
+This process gives students and faculty the opportunity to think about art as the effect of integrated creative analysis, rather than as a set of isolated pieces created in different classes.
 By seeing the semester's work as a whole, faculty and students at the Review Board are able to recognize the explicit and implicit relationships between the works.
 This ability to understand the work, where the context is determined by the artist, allows the Review Board participants to draw out the artist's organizing questions, ideas, and aims that might not have been readily apparent.
 This experience also provides an opportunity for the student to articulate and better understand the integration of their studio projects and related academic work.

 At the second Review Board, a determination is made as to whether the graduate student can move on to their thesis year.
 The approval process is managed, and ultimately determined, by the specific faculty members participating in each Review Board.
 The outcome of the approval process is recorded in the student’s Review Board folder and submitted back to the Registrar’s Office.